Zhejiang Federation of Trade Unions

 The Zhejiang Federation of Trade Unions (ZJFTU; 浙江省总工会), a provincial branch of the All-China Federation of Trade Unions (ACFTU), was formally established in November 1927 in Hangzhou during the Chinese Communist Party-led labor movement.

 History

 Its origins trace to organizations like the Hangzhou Silk Workers' Union in 1925, which organized strikes against Japanese and French-owned filatures in the Qiantang River Basin, mobilizing over 12,000 workers by 1926.
 During the Second Sino-Japanese War, the ZJFTU coordinated sabotage operations in the Siming Mountains, disrupting Japanese silk and tea shipments along the Hangyong Railway.

 Post-1949, the ZJFTU centralized labor governance in state-owned industries, managing enterprises like the Hangzhou Iron and Steel Group in 1957.
 During the 1980s reforms, it pioneered labor arbitration in Wenzhou's private manufacturing clusters and mediated disputes in Ningbo's port logistics sector.
-In the 2010s, the ZJFTU prioritized digital labor integration through the Zhejiang Workers' Cloud Platform in 2018, partnering with tech giants like Alibaba and Geely Auto to train workers in AI, e-commerce, and smart manufacturing.